bajajkarabi/greenEarth-React-Node/README.md

 - Once you have enabled the API KEYS, do npm start in both express and React location.

+- Use IBM credentials to access Object Storage.

 ## Authors
 - **Karabi Bajaj**  - bajaj.karabi@in.ibm.com
 - **Arnab Chaterjee**  - arnacha1@in.ibm.com